-12. Other expenses
+13. Other expenses

-31.12.2018 31.12.2017
+31.12.2019 31.12.2018

-Third party fees 6.850 42.861
+Third party fees 3.950 6.850

-Rent expense 12.000 5.100
+Rent expense - 12.000

+Depreciation and amortization 9.825 -

-Taxes - duties 1.000 0
+Taxes - duties 1.000 1.000

-Miscellaneous expenses 1.596 1.582
+Miscellaneous expenses 1.050 1.596

-Total 21.446 49.544
+т otal 15.825 21.446

-13. Taxes
+14. Taxes

 As a Real Estate Investment Company subsidiary after its acquisition, the Company is taxed in accordance with article 31 of L. 2778/1999.
 According to the article, real estate investment companies are required to pay tax at a rate determined as 10% of the applicable intervention rate of the European Central Bank (Reference Rate), increased by one (1) percentage point, and is calculated on the six-month average of their investments, plus their reserves, in current prices, as presented in their semi-annual investment schedules, per par.1 of article 25 of L. 2778/1999.
 In the case that the Reference Rate changes, the new tax calculation basis applies on the first day of the month following the change.
-The payable tax for each six-month period cannot be less than 0,375% of the average the investments, plus the reserves, in current prices, as presented in the abovementioned semi-annual investment schedules.
+In case of change in the Reference Rate, the new tax calculation basis is effective on the first date of the following month.

 In case of withheld tax from dividends received, this tax is settled against the tax declared on the tax statement submitted by the REIC on July.
 Any credit balance is transferred for settlement in future tax statements.
 With the payment of this tax, the tax liability of the company and its shareholders is exhausted.
-For the calculation of the above tax, the real estate property held directly or indirectly by the subsidiaries of the REIC is not taken into consideration, as long as those properties are presented separately on their investment schedules.